ghiret/rl_resources/README.md

 ## Contributing

-Feel free to contribute to this project by:
+Feel free to contribute report typos, add feature request or generally asks questions.
-- Adding new tutorials
-- Improving documentation
-- Adding utility functions
-- Creating example implementations
+I cannot guarantee I will have time to reply, but I will do my best.

 ## License